reframejs/reframe/readme.md

  - further optional page configurations

 You can create an app with **no build configuration** and **no server configuration**.

-All you need to create a web app is one React component and one page config per page.
+> All you need to create a web app is one React component and one page config per page.

-Yet, thanks to its "Progressive Eject" feature and its simple architecture, **you can customize and gain control over every single part of Reframe**.
+Yet, thanks to its "Progressive Eject" feature and its simple architecture, **you can customize and gain control over everything**.

 Reframe is a "Universal Framework":
-You can create any type of app including **modern interactive apps** as well as **old-school non-interactive apps** where the browser doesn't load any JavaScript.
+You can create any type of apps such as **modern interactive apps** as well as **old-school non-interactive apps**.

-Reframe aims to become the **modern Django / Ruby on Rails**:
+Reframe aims to be the **"modern Django / Ruby on Rails"**:
- - Modern: First-class support for interactive views with React, Vue.js, etc.
+ - Interactive views: First-class support for interactive views with React, Vue.js, etc.
  - Ejectabe: Gain full control by progressively ejecting the framework.
  - Full-stack ORM: No need to create API endpoints to access your data from the frontend.
 (Work-in-progress.)
  - Easy deploy: "Serverless deploy" with serverless Node.js and serverless database.
 (Work-in-progress.)